 Red raspberries should be pruned after every harvest.
-This is done by removing all the canes that fruited in the year.
+This is done by removing all the canes that are fruited in the year.
 The pruning helps with the growth and air circulation to the canes.
-It strengthens the raspberry vines and gets it ready to bear fruit for the next year.
+It strengthens the raspberry vines and gets them ready to bear fruit for the next year.

-You should have already built trellis around the garden for the support.
-Spread the remaining canes on to the wires of trellis and tie them with twine or some soft material.
+You should have already built a trellis around the garden for support.
+Spread the remaining canes onto the wires of the trellis and tie them with twine or some soft material.

 Pruning Everbearing Raspberries